EDI2XML

 HTTP EDI Web Service (REST API)

-The principles of the mechanism of EDI2XML Web Service is schematically illustrated in the below diagram.
+The principles of the mechanism of the EDI2XML Web Service is schematically illustrated in the diagram below.

 a) Advantages